cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 - How to run Cypress tests in Continuous Integration
 - How to configure Cypress in various CI Providers
 - How to record tests to the Cypress Dashboard
-- How to run tests in parallel on CI
+- How to run tests in parallel in CI

 </Alert>